 PARENT'S/CARER'S SECTION

-Surname of child First name
+Surname of child Firs st name

-Date of birth Year Class
+Date of birth Year Cla ss

-Full name of parent (1) I 1
+Full name of parent (1)

 Address of parent (1)

-Postcode Telephone No.
+Postcode Telephone N No.

-Full name of parent (2) Telephone No.
+Full name of parent (2) Telephone N No.

 Address of parent (2) 1

-Do you consider this request to

-be due to exceptional

-circumstances?
-If so, please

-outline the reasons why
+Do you consider this request to be due to exceptional circumstances?
+If so, please outline the reasons why

-Departure and return date

-Would your child miss any natio onal tests or examin ations?
+Would your child miss any nation onal tests or examin ations?
 Yes / N 0

-Has she/he had leave during ter rm-time in the last 1 2 month ns?

-(If so, please give dates, reasons, and number of school days leave)
+Has she/he had leave during te (If so, please give dates, reason Yes / N 0

-1

 Are there any other siblings?
-If attend yes please state the eir name and the sch ool they Yes / N 0
+If yes please state their name and the school they

-1
+attend Yes / N

 Parent/Carer signature Date

 SCHOOL SECTION

-Holiday in Term Time (i) approved schoo ol days (ii) n ot appro ved school days
+Holiday in Term Time (i) approved schoo ol days (ii) no ot appro ved school days

-Reasons I
+Reasons

-Date discussed with parent/

-carer and/or date informed of
+Date discussed with parent/ carer and/or date informed of approval/ non-approval

-approval/ non-approval